radiomanV/TL866/wine/readme.md

 1. Install wine and libusb-1.0 packages
 2. Copy the provided setupapi.dll file in the Minipro or Xgpro folder
 3. Run the Minipro.exe or Xgpro.exe using wine

-You should install the 32 bit version of LibUsb and create a 32 bit wone prefix.
+You should install the 32 bit version of LibUsb and create a 32 bit wine prefix.

 #### How to compile: